jiho/discr/README.md

 1. Install R from <http://cran.rstudio.com/>

-2. Install RStudio from <http://www.rstudio.com/products/rstudio/download/>.
-RStudio is a graphical interface for R which will make it easier to work with discuss data.

-3. Install `discuss`. `discuss` is an R package but it is not (yet) available in the official R packages repositories.
+2. Install `discuss`. `discuss` is an R package but it is not (yet) available in the official R packages repositories.
 To install it, start RStudio and, in the console, type

         install_packages("devtools")
         devtools::install_bitbucket("discuss", "jiho")

-4. Load `discuss` and check your installation with
+3. Load `discuss` and check your installation with

         library("discuss")
         disc_check()